What is VBA DateValue Function?

 Few steps are followed to create and execute the program in VBA.
 Those include

-Step 1: Go to Developer Tab, place cursor on a cell in the Excel sheet and click on ‘Insert’ option and choose ‘Command Button’ under ActiveX Control as shown in the figure.
+Step 1: Go to Developer Tab, place the cursor on a cell in the Excel sheet and click on the ‘Insert’ option and choose ‘Command Button’ under ActiveX Control, as shown in the figure.

 4.6 (247 ratings) 3 Courses | 12 Hands-on Projects | 43+ Hours | Full Lifetime Access | Certificate of Completion